Module 6: Biopotential Signals [1]#

 6.2.1 Why is skin preparation important?#

-Proper skin preparation is crucial before recording any biopotential signal be it Electrocardiography (ECG), Electromyography (EMG), Electroencephalography (EEG), or Electrooculography (EOG).
+Proper skin preparation is crucial before recording any biopotential signal whether it is Electrocardiography (ECG), Electromyography (EMG), Electroencephalography (EEG), or Electrooculography (EOG).

 Clean skin surface: Removes dead skin cells, oils, & other substances that increase skin impedance.

-Improve impedance: Improves the conduction of electrical signals from the body to the recording equipment and minimizes impedance.
+Reduce skin impedance: Improves the conduction of electrical signals from the body to the recording equipment and reduces impedance.

 Electrode-skin contact: Ensures optimal contact between the electrodes and the skin surface.